0

 Why You’ll Love This Baked Salmon Recipe

 So thrilled to be sharing this Baked Salmon recipe with you today!
 I have been making this for years because it’s my go-to recipe that never fails to impress.
 The best compliment to a beautiful piece of salmon is a crisp garlic and parmesan bread crumb topping.
-Everyone loves it and never are there leftovers.
+Everyone loves it, and there are never any leftovers.
 It’s the only baked salmon recipe you’ll need.

 Selecting Your Salmon Filet